-If you need to archive a child who is no longer enrolled at your service, just go to the main Children page, find their profile tile and click the drop-down arrow at the top right.
+You’ll want to archive their profile to remove it from your service.
+If you’re an admin, just go to the main Children page, find their profile tile and click the drop-down arrow at the top right.
 From there, you will see an option to Archive Child.
 When you do this, they will immediately be taken off the main Children page.
-Instead, their name will appear on the Archived tab of the Children page.
+They will then appear on the Archived tab of the Children page.
 Their tile will remain there indefinitely unless an admin parent deletes the child’s profile entirely from Storypark.
 If this happens, centre admins will be emailed to inform them.
 You will then have 7 days to export a copy of the child’s portfolio.

-How do we keep the records of archived children?
+Need to keep the records of leaving children?

-You can export a child’s portfolio anytime, either when they are still active at your centre or after they have been archived.
-This allows you to keep a digital file of all their Stories and Child Notes.
+You can export a digital copy of a child’s portfolio at any time, either when they are still active at your service or after they’ve left.
+This allows you to keep a record of all their stories and child notes.

-Once a child is archived, they are removed from your service, so you can no longer access their stories or add them to their profile within Storypark.
+Once a child’s profile is archived, you can no longer access their stories or add to their profile.
 Exporting their files means you can still access this information externally.
-This means you can now use that space on your centre’s billing plan for a new child profile.
+It also means you can now use that space on your service’s subscription for a new child profile.

 If you have staff who are leaving, they can be removed from your service’s Storypark account easily.
 Simply go to the main Teacher’s page, click the drop-down arrow on their profile tile and select Remove.
 This means they will no longer have access to your service.

 Pro tip: If any of your staff are leaving, ensure they share their plans with at least one admin at the centre to ensure they can still be accessed, edited and shared after the author is no longer at the centre.
-They should also publish any draft or pending Stories before being removed.
-Here are our recommendations for removing educators from Storypark
+They should also transfer editorship of their draft and pending stories before being removed, so your team can publish them when the time is right.
+Here are all our recommendations for things to consider before removing educators from Storypark.